github/docs/content/code-security/supply-chain-security/about-dependency-review.md

 By checking the dependency reviews in a pull request, and changing any dependencies that are flagged as vulnerable, you can avoid vulnerabilities being added to your project.
 For more information about how dependency review works, see "[Reviewing dependency changes in a pull request](/github/collaborating-with-issues-and-pull-requests/reviewing-dependency-changes-in-a-pull-request)."

-{% data variables.product.prodname_dependabot_alerts %} will find vulnerabilities that are already in your dependencies, but it's much better to avoid introducing potential problems than to fix them at some later date.
+{% data variables.product.prodname_dependabot_alerts %} will find vulnerabilities that are already in your dependencies, but it's much better to avoid introducing potential problems than to fix problems at a later date.
 For more information about {% data variables.product.prodname_dependabot_alerts %}, see "[About alerts for vulnerable dependencies](/github/managing-security-vulnerabilities/about-alerts-for-vulnerable-dependencies#dependabot-alerts-for-vulnerable-dependencies)."

 Dependency review supports the same languages and package management ecosystems as the dependency graph.
 For more information, see "[About the dependency graph](/github/visualizing-repository-data-with-graphs/about-the-dependency-graph#supported-package-ecosystems)."